 in the Summer of 2011, a few enthusiastic youngsters from seven different organisations met up in the forest near Oslo, Norway.
 All of these organisations used the same concept of students working one day instead of going to school and donating their salaries to their peers from all over the world.

-After this first meeting, the network expanded and developed from an informal group of people to an official European youth organisation with an office in Lübeck (Germany) and currently nine members as well as a few organisations which are in the process of organising their first Solidarity Action Day.
+After this first meeting, the network expanded and developed from an informal group of people to an official European youth organisation with an office in Lübeck (Germany) in 2018 and currently eleven member and candidate organisations, as well as further organisations in the process of organising their first Solidarity Action Day.